 Not that I am complaining about our previous home, which I also loved, but it was really a blessing for me that we moved to Las Piñas, for I probably would have grown up all alone and would never know what it’s really like to have a fun, safe, and colorful childhood if we had not moved.
 Moreover, I would’ve missed the chance of having good friends from childhood.

 My childhood years in Las Piñas were marked by having numerous friends or playmates, adventures under the sun, weird hobbies, and games played outdoors until the moon and stars would appear in the sky.
 Of course, there were experiences that weren’t that good either, but they’re not enough to darken my childhood memories.
-I made different (sets of) friends throughout the years.
-I would always be heartbroken whenever one of my close friends would move away, though that never stopped me from making new friends or being part of a new barkada.
-This weekend, I even had the pleasure of getting together with one of my groups of friends from childhood.
+For one, I would always be heartbroken whenever one of my close friends would move away, though that never stopped me from making new friends or being part of a new barkada.
+Growing up, I had different groups of friends, and this weekend I had the pleasure of getting together with one of them.

 We call ourselves the ANSWER.
-The group was originally formed by my older brother Manny and his friends.
-I suppose you can say that my friends and I were the second and last generation of ANSWER, and nearly each one of us was related to the orginal or older members of the group.
+The group was originally formed by my older brother Manny and his friends during their college years.
+I suppose you can say that my friends and I were the second (and last) generation of ANSWER, and nearly each one of us was related to the original or older members of the group.
 ANSWER stands for Association of Neighbors Systematically Working for Effective Reforms, and my brother’s one of the brains behind it.
 They were the youth who set out to make a difference in our small community, organizing various projects that would make our tiny subdivision a model community, particularly in terms of safety, cleanliness, and unity among neighbors.

-Although, we, the younger generation, were not as vocal or assertive as my brother and his friends were, we were united and formed a rather unlikely friendship, which was strengthened by the innumerable brownout episodes one summer, when the late Cory Aquino was still the country’s president.
-Yes, that must be the only time I was thankful for brownouts because those were the only instances my parents would allow me to meet with my neighborhood friends after dinner.
+Although we, the younger generation, were not as vocal or assertive as my brother and his friends were, we were united and formed a rather unique friendship, which was strengthened by the innumerable brownout episodes one summer, when the late Cory Aquino was still the country’s president.
+Indeed, that must be the only time I was ever thankful for brownouts because those were the only instances my parents would allow me to meet with my friends after dinner.
 We would usually stay outside late into the night or until the electricity was back, especially that it’s too hot (and boring) to stay inside the house.
 Besides, I had my big brother and his friends look out for me and my friends, so my parents really had nothing to worry about.

 I’d say the friendship that was formed between us, save for the one I already had with the girls, was rather unlikely.
 Admit it: big brothers/big sisters don’t normally have their younger siblings or younger cousins as part of their peer groups, right?
 But that’s exactly the kind of group or barkada that we had inadvertently created.

-Even if the brownouts had ceased, we continued to meet, especially during summer evenings and Friday nights, when school classes had resumed.
-Except for the boys, our (group) meetings became less frequent over the years though, particularly when we reached our third year in college, which even became more infrequent when we started working, to nada when we each began settling down.
+Even when the brownouts had finally ceased, we continued to meet, especially during summer evenings and Friday nights.
+Except for the boys, our (group) meetings became less frequent over the years though, particularly when we reached our third year in college, and it became even more infrequent when we started working, to nada when we each began settling down.

 I used to lament the fact that I do not have a one true best friend like others do, i.e., a best friend from the time I was just learning how to walk, or from kindergarten at least, up to this day.
-However, I have come to realize how blessed I am to have formed meaningful friendships at different stages of my life instead… to have not just one best friend throughout my lifetime, but also groups of friends, from elementary, highschool, college, etc. and still continue to gain friends.
+However, I have realized how blessed I am to have formed meaningful friendships at different stages of my life and at different places instead… to have not just one best friend throughout my lifetime, but groups of friends, from elementary, high school, college, etc. and still continue to gain friends to this day.
 Friends certainly make every stage of my life colorful, if not bearable!
 Besides, if I have only one best friend throughout my life, I won’t probably be good at making new friends and at moving on, when the situation calls for it, would I? ❤